grafana/agent/operations/helm/README.md

 correctness of the templates emitted by the Helm chart.
 To regenerate this folder, call `make rebuild-tests` from the root of the repository.

-`make rebuild-tests` will iterate through the value.yaml files in `charts/grafana-agent/tests` and generate each one as a separate directory.
+`make generate-helm-tests` will iterate through the value.yaml files in `charts/grafana-agent/ci` and generate each one as a separate directory under `charts/grafana-agent/tests`.

 When modifying the Helm charts, `make rebuild-tests` must be run before submitting a PR, as a linter check will ensure that this directory is